CHOOSING THE RIGHT RFID

 - How will it communicate? (wifi, Ethernet, Bluetooth, serial)

-- Do you need personalisation (logo/printing)?
+- Do you need to scan multiple tags at once?

 - Do the users already have tablets or mobile phones?

 - Is an in-built or Bluetooth reader required?

 - How will the devices communicate with the host system?